cat2tom/imrtqa_database/README.md

 # mobius_imrtqa
 This is a works in progress, please be patient!

-* QueryMobius requires MATLAB R2015a or later
+* mobius_query requires MATLAB R2016a or later